 Many health authorities advise against eating salt.
 My experience, however, is that if one eats a diet of natural foods high in magnesium and only uses unrefined sea salt, most people will not have difficulty with salt at all.
-In fact, natural sea salt is a very healthful product that most people need more of to supply many important trace minerals.
+In fact, natural sea salt is a very healthful product that supplies many important trace minerals.

 It is true that sea salt has some mercury and other toxic metals in it.
 However, the high trace mineral content of the sea salt is so helpful for most people that at this time I highly recommend sea salt.
 An excellent brand of sea salt is Real Salt by Redmond.
 This is widely available at health food stores.

 When to salt food?
 I suggest salting your food just before eating it.
-In other words, cook without salt in most cases.
+In other words, cook without salt.
 Add some salt when serving or eating your food.

 HOW MUCH SALT TO EAT

 Most adults can eat up to 2000 mg of unrefined sea salt daily.
 Children need less, depending on their size and weight.

 WHAT IS NATURAL SEA SALT?